April travel insurance USA review: detailed analysis of coverage, limits and pricing

 The structure is simple.
 Up to $100,000 reimbursement, matching the total prepaid trip cost across all plans.
 No upgrade needed.

 No flexibility beyond that list.
 Cancelling because your plans changed?
 Not covered.
-A personal decision, even justified, does not trigger reimbursement.
+A personal decision, even if justified, does not trigger reimbursement.

 Timing matters.
 The pre-existing condition waiver only applies if the policy is purchased within 21 days of the initial trip payment.
 Miss that window, and exclusions apply.